 - Get involved in the community – There are many ways to be involved in the community and share your passion, ask around, experiment.

 Making a display of our creation forces us to get even better.
 One needs a deep understanding of something to be able to explain it with words.
 Looking a pictures or videos or our ties allows us to see things we may not notice during the process of tying.
 This is the very purpose of this challenge.

-As we open yourself to share our passion of rope, always remember that we are forever students of our craft.
+As we open ourselves to share our passion for rope, always remember that we are forever students of our craft.
 The more we open up, the more we need to constantly challenge ourselves to do better.
 Like a friend once told me “You are too old to teach when you are too old to learn” (naughtysocks)